 #1 – Chin Implants Are Permanent

 Facial implants are specially designed out of solid and biocompatible materials for the same purpose: the enhancement or augmentation of certain facial features.
-They are not made of fat, protein, or sugar like some nonsurgical injection treatments.
-In fact, they are designed not to be broken down and flushed from the body over time.
-Chin implants can provide a permanent solution to a slight or weak chin, an imbalanced facial profile, or a new or old injury to the chin.
+They are not made of fat, protein, or sugars like some nonsurgical injection treatments.
+They are designed not to be broken down or flushed from the body over time.
+Chin implants can provide a permanent solution to a weak chin, an imbalanced facial profile, or a chin injury.

 #3 – Chin Implants Are Made of Safe Materials

-As mentioned previously, chin implants are designed to be highly biocompatible with the human body without being easily broken down and absorbed.
-While many patients are skeptical about a foreign substance in their bodies, many years of research has shown that chin implants and other facial implants are a safe and effective way to achieve the look you want.
+As mentioned previously, chin implants are designed to be highly biocompatible with the human body.
+They cannot be easily broken down or absorbed, and therefore produce lasting results.
+While many patients are skeptical about a foreign substance in their bodies, many years of research have shown that facial implants are a safe and effective way to achieve the look you want.

 #4 – Chin Implants Do Involve Surgery

-A chin implant will involve a surgical procedure, usually beginning with an incision made inside the mouth or on the underside of your chin.
-Your facial plastic surgeon will create a small pocket in front of the chin bone and beneath the muscles.
-He will then insert the chin implant and attach it to the body with sutures so it won’t shift.
+A chin implant is a surgical procedure done with a local anesthetic or twilight sedation.
+The surgeon usually begins with an incision inside the mouth or on the underside of the chin.
+Then they will create a small pocket in front of the chin bone, beneath the muscles, and insert the chin implant.
+The surgeon attaches it to the body with sutures so it won’t shift.

 Before your procedure, you should expect to undergo a thorough examination of your chin.
 Photographs will be taken in our office.
 Your facial plastic surgeon will use this information to plan the size, shape, placement, and fastening of your chin implant in advance of your surgery date.